ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ### Users and holders {#users-holders}

-**You do not need to anything to protect your funds entering The Merge.**
+**You do not need to do anything to protect your funds entering The Merge.**

 _This bears repeating_: As a user or holder of ETH or any other digital asset on Ethereum, as well as non-node-operating stakers, **you do not need to do anything with your funds or wallet before The Merge.**

 Despite swapping out proof-of-work, the entire history of Ethereum since genesis remains intact and unaltered after the transition to proof-of-stake.
-Any funds being protected by your own wallet before The Merge will still be accessible in the same manner after The Merge.
-No action is required to "upgrade" on your part.
+Any funds held in your wallet before The Merge will still be accessible after The Merge. **No action is required to upgrade on your part.**

-As we approach The Merge of Ethereum Mainnet, **you should be on high alert for scams trying to take advantage of users during this transition.** Do not send your ETH anywhere in attempt to "upgrade to ETH2."
+As we approach The Merge of Ethereum Mainnet, **you should be on high alert for scams trying to take advantage of users during this transition.** Do not send your ETH anywhere in an attempt to "upgrade to ETH2."
 There is no "ETH2" token, and there is nothing more you need to do for your funds to remain safe.

 [More on Ethereum security](/security/#eth2-token-scam)